 SUNY Poly is committed to supporting the welfare of students, faculty, staff and visitors.
 Preparing an emergency management plan and allocating resources to respond to possible emergencies is an important mechanism through which SUNY Poly offers this support.
-In this regard, SUNY Poly has established and maintains an emergency management organizational structure and program that will facilitate the effective direction, management, coordination and implementation of the emergency management plan.
+In this regard, SUNY Poly, has established and maintains an emergency management organizational structure and program that will facilitate the effective direction, management, coordination and implementation of the emergency management plan.
 The structure includes the University Police, Emergency Response Team and Environmental Health and Safety staff.
 The College's leadership is trained in assessing emergency situations, appropriately responding to said emergencies, and initiating necessary communication with those immediately impacted by the event and the greater campus community.

-The Chief of University Police, in consultation with the Vice President of Environmental Health, Safety & Facilities Engineering and the Director of Security, is responsible for determining the level of an incident.
-In the absence of the chief, the lieutenants, or the officer in charge, respectively, will make appropriate consults and level determination.
-If there were a serious, immediate threat to the health and safety of the campus community, the emergency response protocol would be enacted as appropriate to the situation.
+At Albany, as the site is under the operational control of NYCREATES, the Vice President of Environmental Health, Safety & Facilities Engineering, in consultation with the Director of Security, is responsible for determining the level of an incident.
+In the absence of either of those individuals, their designees, respectively, will make appropriate consults and level determination.
+If there were a serious, immediate threat to the health and safety of the campus community, the emergency response protocol for the site would be enacted as appropriate to the situation.